 Looking back at this situation it could have been a different story had I not gotten a complete pass through.
 For one, the internal damage would have not been as fatal.
 This could have allowed the buck to cover more ground which would have made the tracking more difficult.

 Also, only having an entry hole would have meant less blood exiting the body cavity.
 This would have also made tracking difficult with less blood to trail.
 Hunters will make the argument that with an expandable or mechanical you get a bigger entry hole.
 I can’t argue with that but personally I would rather have the energy used from deploying the blades put into internal damage and pushing through the body cavity.

 We as hunters have a responsibility to kill as quickly as possible.
 Yes, it doesn’t always go as planned.
 To me it makes more sense to have internal damage paired with blood loss from an entry and exit hole rather than just blood loss from a large entry hole.

 This was another main reason why I use Montecs.
 The ability to use these heads multiple times is important to me for the following reasons.

 - Practice: Being able to practice with the actual heads you hunt with is extremely nice.
 I know exactly how my arrow will fly.
 Also, it is great to compare you’re penetration on a target compared to normal field points.

 - Personal Beliefs: The older I get the more I realize the impact of what I consume and how it can affect the earth.
 By no means am I perfect but I try use multiple use products.
-All humans create a footprint.
-I want to make mine as small as possible.

 - Cost: Think about the cost if you have to buy broadheads every year because you can only use them once.
 After a while that will start to add up.
 These heads can be used season after season.
 Run them across a sharpening stone and they are ready to go.